4MR4N11/printf/README.md

 - `%b`: print an unsigned integer in binary format
 - `%x`: print an unsigned integer in lowercase hexadecimal format
 - `%X`: print an unsigned integer in uppercase hexadecimal format
-- `%o`: Prints an unsigned integer in octal format.
+- `%o`: Print an unsigned integer in octal format.
+- `%S`: Print a string but the Non printable characters (0 < ASCII value < 32 or >= 127) are printed this way: \x, followed by the ASCII code value in hexadecimal (upper case - always 2 characters)
+- `%p`: Print a memory address of a pointer variable in hexadecimal format.
-- `%%`: print a literal percent sign
+- `%%`: Print a literal percent sign

 ## File Structure